 - All visitors use facilities at their own risk.

 - All riders under 18 must be accompanied by an adult.

 Friendship Farm Park

 4705 Friendship Landing Road, Nanjemoy, MD 20662

-Friendship Farm Park is located of Friendship Landing Road, just off of Route 425 in Nanjemoy.
+Friendship Farm Park is located off Friendship Landing Road, just off of Route 425 in Nanjemoy.
 This scenic park overlooks the Nanjemoy Creek and offers a variety of passive recreational activities, such as hiking, fishing, and kayaking.

 Over seven miles of recreational trail provides public access to the park’s 382 acres of forest and occasional agricultural fields.
 Visitors can explore the outstanding natural resources and serenity that surrounds Nanjemoy Creek.
 Amenities such as interpretive signs, benches and observation decks are highlights along the trail.
 Friendship Farm Park is also noted for reliable wildlife viewing opportunities.
 In addition to hiking, horses are allowed on portions of the trail from April – November.